RedisAI/RedisAI/README.md

 A Redis module for serving Tensorflow tensors and executing graphs.

 ## Building
-This will checkout and build Redis and Tensorflow (you'll need bazel for the latter).
+This will checkout and build Redis and download the libtensorflow binaries for your platform.
 ```
-sh build_deps.sh
+sh get_deps.sh
 make install
 ```